-Tags: Finally, a Way to Slice My Time Tracks by Activity
+Tags: Finally, a Way to Slice Time Tracks by Activity

-Projects tell me who I am working for, but they never told me what kind of work I was doing.
+Projects tell you who you are working for, but they never tell you what kind of work you were doing.
 A two-hour block labeled "Acme Corp" could be a user interview, a report draft, or a client call.
-I needed a second dimension to categorize my time without creating dozens of fake projects.
-That is exactly what tags give me.
+Tags add a second dimension without creating dozens of fake projects.
+That is exactly what tags provide.

 How tags work in Teetrack